YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The 'KULT: Divinity Lost (4th Edition)' system (k4lt)
  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)

+## Version 5.7.0
+ * Corrected the translation of the 'Actions' compendium, in particular for the 'Influence Others' action, which was incomplete
+ * Reworked the entire Advantages compendium (including the Options area)
+ * Added Enlightened Disadvantages to the Disadvantages compendium.
+ * Added 'Abilities' and 'Limitations' compendiums for easy creation of Enlightened.
+ * Boutique FR, Dépot du module and Tipeee links added to the 'Parameters' tab.

 ## Version 5.6.2
  * Corrections to official scenario PJ sheets (Action list)